Dementia – with all its variants has been believed for a long time as being largely hereditary.

 a general term for a decline in mental ability severe enough to interfere with daily life.
 Memory loss is an example.
 Alzheimer’s is the most common type of dementia.

-This is the most fitting and all-encompassing definition of the dementia reality.
+This is the most fitting and all-encompassing definition of dementia, as we know and understand it today.

 So, if dementia is not a disease pe se but rather, a progressive decline in the mental ability of an individual, what makes it so dreaded to warrant our attention today?